 President of the State of Israel

-Minister of Higher Education, Chairman of the Wolf Foundation Council
+Minister of Higher Education, Chairperson of the Wolf Council

-Minister of Education, Chairman of the Wolf Foundation Council.
+Minister of Education, Chairperson of the Wolf Foundation Council.

 Council Acting Chairperson